 The project team must include a Project Manager who has experience in managing relevant translational programs and who is able to devote at least 50 percent effort to the project.
-This requirement does not apply to applicants for TRAN 4, Tool Translational Research Projects.

 (5) The applicant must demonstrate appropriate levels of co-funding.